emberlabs/barcode/readme.md

 License
 -------

-In order to facilitate a wide range of usage, the (MIT License)[http://www.opensource.org/licenses/MIT] was adopted for this library.
+In order to facilitate a wide range of usage, the [MIT License](http://www.opensource.org/licenses/MIT) was adopted for this library.

 Usage
 -----

 I have an example index.php on gist.
-This assumes you have the repo cloned in include/ relative to the this index file.
+This assumes you have the repo cloned in include/ relative to the this index file:
 [index.php](https://gist.github.com/1175098)

 Supported Codes